Business development companies, also known as BDCs, make multi-million dollar risky loans to middle-market companies.

-BDCs seem like an interesting area to learn more about investing and debt.
-I’ll post some of my notes here on this page.
+BDCs seem like an interesting area to learn more about investing.
+I’ll post my research notes here on this page.

 Previously I wrote about: